andrewjpage/seqbox/README.md

 ## tests

-1. Test that the todo list query is working ok.
+1. Test 1 tests multiple things i) that the todo list query is working ok ii) end to end testing for covid workflow

     a. `run_test_01.sh`